-For those still speculating about whether bricks-and-mortar retailers might eventually win out in the UK economy, the results are in: probably not.
-At least, not without an online equivalent in tow.
+If you’re speculating whether brick-and-mortar retailers might last in the UK economy, the results are in: probably not.
+At least, not without a clear digital transformation process and online presence.

-SaleCycle recently released their 2017 Ecommerce report which reveals that, last year alone, global ecommerce sales grew by an enormous 16%.
-Although Amazon still account for 40% of that revenue, the remainder is still a pretty penny for other online businesses.
+SaleCycle recently released their 2017 Ecommerce report which reveals that last year alone, global e-commerce sales grew by an enormous 16%.
+Although Amazon still accounts for 40% of that revenue, the remainder is still a pretty penny for other online businesses.

-While shoppers continue to flock to the internet to spend money, businesses have no choice but to add ecommerce to their repertoire or risk being left behind.
-But in an increasingly competitive online market, how can businesses move from having a middle-of-the-road online presence to becoming ecommerce leaders?
+Shoppers are choosing to spend their money online so businesses need to adapt or get left behind.
+But in a competitive online market, how can businesses go from a basic online presence to becoming e-commerce leaders?

-It seems that the real secret to success lies in the implementation of an effective intelligence platform that can help guide businesses – and their IT teams – through the digital transformation process.
+It seems that the real secret to success lies in the implementation of an effective intelligence platform.
+A platform helps guide the business and IT team through the digital transformation process.

 As such, the success of any transformation project, whether it involves disrupting business models or not, should depend on that organisation’s ability to create a connected business: a business which brings together people, processes and technology investments, at scale.

-As companies attempt to achieve the status of the connected business, they must firstly ensure all systems and apps – whether on premise or in the cloud – are communicating with each other, as well as sharing activity, accurate data, and enabling the right investments.
+As companies attempt to achieve the status of the connected business, they must first ensure all systems and apps – whether on-premise or in the cloud – are communicating with each other, as well as sharing activity, accurate data, and enabling the right investments.
 This is where digital intelligence platforms come in – allowing developers, ops and technical teams to measure and monitor the performance of their applications simultaneously and successfully.

 Knowledge is power